LED Grow Lights are the Best Choice

 It’s a fair question.
 But the question is also its own answer, in a way.

-Yep, we cover LED grow lights extensively and add Amazon affiliate links to that content.
-But if we didn’t think LED grow lights were worth buying, why would we bother to do either?
+Yep, we cover LED grow lights extensively.
+But if we didn’t think LED grow lights were worth buying, why would we bother to do that?

 We’ve been in the same situation you are now—trying to decide whether LED grow lights really are the best option for growing weed indoors.
 And it’s true, some LED grow lights still aren’t great.